Cambridge, Massachusetts: Road

-Cambridge is served by several major roads, including Route 2, Route 16, and the Route 28.
+Cambridge is served by several major roads, including MA 2, MA 3, MA 16, MA 28 and US 3.
 The Massachusetts Turnpike does not pass through Cambridge but is accessible by an exit in nearby Allston.
-Both U.S. Route 1 and Interstate 93 provide additional access at the eastern end of Cambridge via Leverett Circle in Boston.
-Route 2A runs the length of the city, chiefly along Massachusetts Avenue.
+Both US 1 and I-93 provide additional access at the eastern end of Cambridge via Leverett Circle in Boston.
+MA 2A runs the length of the city, chiefly along Massachusetts Avenue.
 The Charles River forms the southern border of Cambridge and is crossed by 11 bridges connecting Cambridge to Boston, eight of which are open to motorized road traffic, including the Longfellow Bridge and the Harvard Bridge.

 Cambridge has an irregular street network because many of the roads date from the colonial era.
 Contrary to popular belief, the road system did not evolve from longstanding cow-paths.
 Roads connected various village settlements with each other and nearby towns and were shaped by geographic features, most notably streams, hills, and swampy areas.
 Today, the major "squares" are typically connected by long, mostly straight roads, such as Massachusetts Avenue between Harvard Square and Central Square or Hampshire Street between Kendall Square and Inman Square.

 On October 25, 2022, Cambridge City Council voted 8–1 to eliminate parking minimums from the city code, citing declining car ownership, with the aim of promoting housing construction.